JHU-PL-Lab/www-fpse/coding_guidelines.md

 * A good library, on the other hand, is useful and not restrictive.
 It is easily pluggable and will not steer the direction of your code for you.
 * In general, avoid depending on too many frameworks and libraries for single-use purposes because every dependency you have is one more that the reader of your code has to understand. **Dependencies can be heavy, and they should be worth their weight.**

   > An example framework is `Lwt` for concurrency.
-It will take over your code with monads, and you cannot nest its use, so you cannot depend on other libraries that use it themselves.
+It will take over your code with monads, and you cannot always nest its use, so you may struggle to work with other libraries that use it themselves.

-  > Some example libaries are the monotonic timing library [`Mtime`](https://erratique.ch/software/mtime), and the priority search queue data structure [`Psq`](https://github.com/pqwy/psq).
+  > Some example libraries are the monotonic timing library [`Mtime`](https://erratique.ch/software/mtime), and the priority search queue data structure [`Psq`](https://github.com/pqwy/psq).
 These define a few types and functions that are tightly contained and are unopinionated.

 * [Source](https://watch.ocaml.org/w/arLEkYE7NC4fdCcWz2LBLt) (Malcolm Matalka at FUN Ocaml 2025)